On eve of trial on Time Warner deal, AT&T, U.S. government lay out cases

-WASHINGTON, March 20 (Reuters) - In a preview of arguments in the upcoming trial over AT&T’s deal to buy Time Warner Inc, government lawyers said on Tuesday it will raise prices for consumers while AT&T’s lawyer argued the company has no reason to withhold programming from competitors as feared.
+WASHINGTON (Reuters) - In a preview of arguments in a trial over AT&T’s (T.N) deal to buy Time Warner Inc (TWX.N), government lawyers said on Tuesday the deal will raise prices for consumers while AT&T’s lawyer argued the company has no reason to withhold programming from competitors as feared.

-Opening arguments are expected Wednesday before Judge Richard Leon, who will decide if the Justice Department was correct to seek to block the $85 billion deal on the grounds that it would hurt cable television rivals and, by extension, their consumers.
+U.S. District Judge Richard Leon, who will decide the case, delayed opening arguments until Thursday because of bad weather in Washington.
+The government has asked Leon to rule that the $85 billion deal is illegal because it would hurt cable television rivals and, by extension, their consumers.

 The government estimates that the deal would hike an average subscriber’s monthly cable bill by 45 cents.
 It filed its lawsuit in November.

-At a hearing to discuss how to handle sensitive business information in the trial, AT&T lawyer Daniel Petrocelli argued that it would be “catastrophic” for Time Warner to withhold programming in hopes that disgruntled customers would drop their cable company and sign up with AT&T’s DirecTV, as the government has alleged they could do.
+At a hearing to discuss how to handle sensitive business information in the trial, AT&T lawyer Daniel Petrocelli said it would be “catastrophic” for Time Warner to withhold programming in hopes that disgruntled customers would drop their cable company and sign up with AT&T’s DirecTV, as the government has said they could do.

-Justice Department lawyer Craig Conrath said the government’s first two witnesses would discuss their companies’ negotiations in buying Time Warner content.
-He did not identify the witnesses.
+Justice Department lawyer Craig Conrath said the government’s first two witnesses, whom he did not identify, would discuss their companies’ negotiations in buying Time Warner content.

 “What drives these customers to have concerns is that their negotiating partner (Time Warner) is being acquired by someone they compete with,” said Conrath.

-An official from Google’s YouTube will testify on the importance of Time Warner’s Turner family of stations, which includes CNN, to DirecTV’s rivals, a Justice Department lawyer said previously.
+An official from Google’s YouTube (GOOGL.O) will testify on the importance of Time Warner’s Turner family of stations, which includes CNN, to DirecTV’s rivals, a government lawyer said previously.

-AT&T’s Petrocelli also noted the role of big technology companies such as Facebook, Amazon, Apple, Netflix and Google in transforming how people watch television and, more to the point, winning away advertisers from the pay TV companies.

 “They are running away with the industry,” said Petrocelli, noting the internet companies’ skill at targeting ads to the right consumer.
 “Cable bills can’t go up any more because people won’t pay any more.”